OCI Vision: How do we identify cereals?

 Keep in mind that the data determines the quality of the result.

-If you need to identify an object you need to train a model with multiple images of this and improve the quality of the model with more images.
+If you need to identify a specific object, you need to train a model with multiple images of that object and improve model quality by adding more representative images.

-I prepared a Python code to automate the process of augmenting images and producing more data, but initially, we need to start with some basic sample starting images.
+I prepared Python code to automate image augmentation and produce more training data, but first we need a few sample images.

 All samples and the Python script are saved in this GitHub project: https://github.com/enricopesce/oci-vision-cereals